KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 “What’s going on?
 Where’s Plait?”

 Joshua put an arm around her and pulled her to his side.
 She was wearing a white and pink Hello Kitty sleep shirt with fuzzy pink slippers.
 Not exactly dressed for public, but then she had half of his closet filled with her own attire so probably figured it was pointless to get dressed.
-Josha turned to look up at her.
+Joshua turned to look up at her.
 "Do you know Jo's last name?"

 Dancia read his screen and could see that he was doing searches for her all over the dark web.
 She looked down at him, the pale saffron light of the monitor made her fair skin glow.
 "No."